-This recipe is the best cold spinach dip I have come across.
+I love cream cheese based dips.
+And this recipe is the best cold spinach dip I have come across because it uses cream cheese.
 (And I’ve tried a lot!)
-My version is made with cream cheese AND sour cream, NO MAYO at all!
+My version is made with not only cream cheese but also sour cream!
+And NO MAYO at all!
 Any appetizer dip that is easy to make ahead and can be served cold (or room temperature) is a winner in my house!

 How To Make Spinach Dip With Cream Cheese

 There are a few staple ingredients that almost every spinach dip has.
 You can use all of the following ingredients or just a few.
 The top 2 are “staples”.
-Either way, spinach dips are super versatile so you should feel free to add and substitute ingredients as you please.
+Either way, this dip is super versatile so you should feel free to add and substitute ingredients as you please.

 Spinach dips typically contain some or all of the following ingredients: